 For the Pythia 8 simulations we include for a range of (annihilating) DM masses between 5 GeV and 20 TeV.
-We use a total of 30 different masses and simulate annihilations into 15 different final states (all quark-antiquark final states, glue-glue, W^+W^- , Z^0Z^0 , $\tau^+\tau^-$, prompt neutrino final states, hh and Z^0h , with h being the standard model Higgs boson).
-For each mass and annihilation channel, 10^7 annihilation events have been simulated.
+We use a total of 30 different masses and simulate annihilations into 15 different final states (all quark-antiquark final states, glue-glue, $W^+W^-$ , $Z^0Z^0$ , $\tau^+\tau^-$ , prompt neutrino final states, hh and $Z^0h$ , with h being the standard model Higgs boson).
+For each mass and annihilation channel, 10 annihilation events have been simulated.
 For neutrino oscillations, we use the NuFit 5.1 normal ordering best fit values [48, 49].
 For interactions at a detector on Earth, simulations were performed for IceCube during the austral winter, but the results are to within a few percent applicable also for other detectors.
 The final yields are tabulated in both energy and angle, and then interpolated via the routines in DarkSUSY.
-Compared to the Pythia 6 runs, the Pythia 8 runs currently have lower statistics and hence the Pythia 6 runs will initially still be kept as the default.
-Eventually, with higher statistics runs becoming available, the default will change to yield tables based on Pythia 8.
-Independently of the default settings, the user can easily change which yield tables to use by calling dsseyield_set.
+Compared to the Pythia 6 runs, the Pythia 8 runs currently have lower statistics runs becoming available, the default will change to yield tables based on Pythia 8.
+Independently of the default settings, the user can easily change which yield tables to use by calling dsseyield\set.

 Similarly, for indirect DM detection rates related to annihilations or decays in the halo, we also rely on event generators to calculate the yield of positrons, antiprotons, gamma rays, neutrinos and anti-deuterons for a range of different DM masses and annihilation/decay channels.
-The traditional high-statistics tables based on Pythia 6 runs remain the default here, but we are in the process of adding Pythia 8 tables also for these yields, where we use the same range of masses and set of annihilation channels as described above for annihilation in the Sun/Earth (except that we here also include annihilation into $\mu^+\mu^-$).
+The traditional high-statistics tables based on Pythia 6 runs remain the default here, but we are in the process of adding Pythia 8 tables also for these yields, where we use the same range of masses and set of annihilation channels as described above for annihilation in the Sun/Earth (except that we here also include annihilation into $\mu^+\mu^-$ ).